akaterra/unitsnap.js/readme.md

 ##### FixtureMemoryProvider (for Queue strategy)

-Filesystem provider allows to load values from the memory.
+Memory provider allows to load values from the memory.

 ```typescript
 fixture.setName('test'); // set fixture name that will be a key in the dictionary of values